The Ultimate Counseling Career Guide

 Traditional Counseling degrees typically require students to take an internship.
 Some academic institutions consider credits for work experience in this field.

-The online Counseling degree possibly comes with a minimal residency prerequisite for one to two weeks while in the program.
+The online counseling degree may come with a minimal residency prerequisite of one to two weeks while in the program.
 You can also opt for the hybrid format that blends on-campus and online coursework.

 Financing Your Counseling Education